Laminated glass: History

-In 1902, the French Le Carbone corporation obtained a patent for coating glass objects with celluloid to render them less susceptible to cracking or breaking.
+In 1902, the French corporation Le Carbone obtained a patent for coating glass objects with celluloid to render them less susceptible to cracking or breaking.

 Laminated glass was invented in 1903 by the French chemist Édouard Bénédictus (1878–1930), inspired by a laboratory accident: a glass flask had become coated with the plastic cellulose nitrate, and when dropped it shattered but did not break into pieces.
 In 1909 Bénédictus filed a patent, after hearing about a car accident where two women were severely injured by glass debris.
 In 1911, he formed the Société du Verre Triplex, which fabricated a glass-plastic composite to reduce injuries in car accidents.
-Production of Triplex glass was slow and painstaking, so it was expensive; it was not immediately widely adopted by automobile manufacturers, but laminated glass was widely used in the eyepieces of gas masks during World War I. In 1912, the process was licensed to the English Triplex Safety Glass Company.
+Production of Triplex glass was slow and painstaking, so it was expensive; it was not immediately widely adopted by automobile manufacturers, but laminated glass was widely used in the eyepieces of gas masks during World War I. In 1912, the process was licensed to the British Triplex Safety Glass company.
 Subsequently, in the United States, both Libbey-Owens-Ford and Du Pont with Pittsburgh Plate Glass produced Triplex glass.

 Meanwhile, in 1905, John Crewe Wood, a solicitor in Swindon, Wiltshire, England, patented a laminated glass for use in windshields.
 The layers of glass were bonded together by Canada balsam.
 In 1906, he founded the Safety Motor Screen Company to produce and sell his product.

 In 1927, the Canadian chemists Howard W. Matheson and Frederick W. Skirrow invented the plastic polyvinyl butyral (PVB).
-By 1936, United States companies had discovered that laminated "safety glass" consisting of a layer of polyvinyl butyral between two layers of glass would not discolor and was not easily penetrated during accidents.
+By 1936, United States companies had discovered that laminated "safety glass" consisting of a layer of PVB between two layers of glass would not discolor and was not easily penetrated during accidents.
 Within five years, the new safety glass had substantially replaced its predecessor.

-In the Road Traffic Act of 1930, the British Parliament required new cars to have safety-glass windshields.
-However, that regulation did not specifically require laminated glass.
+In the Road Traffic Act 1930, the British Parliament required new cars to have safety-glass windshields, but did not specifically require laminated glass.